ssc3/leetbuddy.github.io/README.md

 ## Installation

-[Install the extension](https://chrome.google.com/webstore/detail/leetbuddy/gjbogplpdlgmojginmempnicbpbledkn) from Chrome web store
+[Install the extension](https://chrome.google.com/webstore/detail/leetbuddy/gjbogplpdlgmojginmempnicbpbledkn) from Chrome web store.

+## Usage
+- Navigate to the web page where the problem statement is given.
+- Click on the extension in your toolbar.
+- Press "Click me for help" button.
+- The result appears in a few seconds.

 ## Support and Contribution